MichaelPHartmann/MichaelPHartmann/README.md

 ### How can you contact me?
 ---

-I have a LinkedIn profile where I am active every day.
+I have a LinkedIn profile where I am active often.
 Connect with me and send me a message, even if it's just to say hi!
 You can find that **[HERE](https://www.linkedin.com/in/michael-hartmann/)**.

 You can also send me an email here: <michaelpeterhartmann94@gmail.com>